 What is a Flying Probe Test?

-the Flying Probe Test (FPT) is an automated system with a small number of probes that "flies" around the top and bottom of a PCB simultaneously to make contact with the test points.
+A simple way of explaining, the Flying Probe Test (FPT) is an automated system with a small number of probes that “flies” around the top and bottom of a PCB simultaneously to make contact with the test points.

 In accordance to program set up for the specific board being tested, a flying test probe is moved from one test point to another.

+FPT machines have high precision needles that perform electrical tests to determine if a PCB (component) is in good condition.
 These tests, by not having the need to use custom tools, are a cost-effective instrument in the early stage of development and low-medium volume production.

 Advantages of flying probe tests